 In the next five years it is predicted that over one million people in the UK will be diagnosed with dementia.
 The Alzheimer’s Society continuously strive for a society which understands the condition, as well as working to make the lives of dementia patients more comfortable.
 We are proud to support them and help raise awareness of Alzheimer’s as our chosen charity for 2018.

 Our people, our passion

 If you keep up to date with your local branch online, you’re sure to have seen the amount of fundraising all of our dedicated branches participate in.
-For the Alzheimer’s Society alone, Sean Mathews from Chandlers Ford has raised over £1,058.
+For the Alzheimer’s Society alone, Sean Matthews from Chandlers Ford has raised over £1,058.
 Rachel Hudson from Alton ran a half marathon last year raising another £450.
 For a charity funded solely on donations, every marathon and cake sale has a huge impact.

 - David Norster in Winchester raised over £7000 for the Poppy Appeal

 - Epsom branch donated a pair of Calvin Klein sunglasses for the Douglas Brunton Centre

 - Our Marlow branch donated to pair of sunglasses for the Rennie Grove Hospice

 - Over Christmas, Reading raised money for Save the Children with a Reindeer Naming Competition.